slynko/KataEdwyn/README.md

 # Coffee machine

+Context:
-As a user I want to be able to select a coffee type and make it.
+I want to be able to select a coffee type and make it.

 Coffee machine could be configured to accept different coffee recipes:
 - Espresso: 7g coffee beans, 37 ml water